improbable-eng/phtree-cpp/README.md

 **Problem**: The PH-Tree appears to be losing updates/insertions.

 **Solution**: Remember that the PH-Tree is a *map*, keys will not be inserted if an identical key already exists.
 The easiest solution is to use one of the `PhTreeMultiMap` implementations.
-Alternatively, this can be solved by turning the PH-Tree into a multi-map, for example by using something like `std::map` or `std::set` as member type:
+Alternatively, this can be solved by turning a `PhTree` into a multi-map, for example by using something like `std::map` or `std::set` as member type:
-`PhTree<3, std::set<MyDataClass>>`.
+`PhTree<3, T, CONVERTER, std::set<MyDataClass>>`.
 The `set` instances can then be used to handle key conflicts by storing multiple entries for the same key.
-The logic to handle conflicts must currently be implemented manually by the user.
+The logic to handle conflicts must currently be implemented manually.

 ----------------------------------